Big radiation risk unlikely if Israel strikes Iran: experts

 The other main way to build a bomb is to use plutonium, from the waste of spent nuclear fuel rods from power plants.
 But experts say Bushehr is ill-designed for such uses, and that would also require a separate reprocessing plant.

-"Iran's plutonium program is thought to be less advanced than its uranium program," said Karl Dewey, a nuclear analyst at IHS Jane's in England.
+"Iran's plutonium programme is thought to be less advanced than its uranium programme," said Karl Dewey, a nuclear analyst at IHS Jane's in England.

 Any attack on Bushehr, perhaps to cripple nearby buildings without rupturing the reactor, would involve big risks, he said.